Myaree

 Population growth drivers in Myaree are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, as of Nov 2025, Myaree's estimated population is around 2,749.
-This reflects a 644-person increase since the 2021 Census, which reported a population of 2,105.
-The change was inferred from AreaSearch's estimated resident population of 2,729 in June 2024 and additional 35 validated new addresses since the Census date.
-This results in a density ratio of 1,977 persons per square kilometer, above national averages assessed by AreaSearch.
-Myaree's growth rate of 30.6% since the 2021 Census exceeds both national (9.7%) and SA3 area averages, marking it as a growth leader in the region.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods.
+As of Feb 2026, Myaree's population is estimated at around 2,751, reflecting a growth of 646 people since the 2021 Census which reported a population of 2,105.
+This increase represents a 30.7% rise from the previous census figure.
+The current resident population estimate of 2,729 is based on AreaSearch's analysis of the latest ERP data release by the ABS in June 2024 and an additional 35 validated new addresses since the Census date.
+This results in a population density ratio of 1,979 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+Myaree's growth rate of 30.7% since the 2021 census is higher than the national average of 9.9%.
+The primary driver for this population growth was overseas migration, contributing approximately 94.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimates, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Considering projected demographic shifts, the Myaree SA2 is expected to have above median population growth, increasing by 402 persons to 2041, reflecting a reduction of 2.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch employs the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering these projections, an above median population growth is expected for Myaree.
+By 2041, the suburb's population is projected to increase by 400 persons, reflecting a reduction of 2.9% over the 17-year period.

 Frequently Asked Questions - Population